 Position

-Even though it is still widespread and I’ve done it myself in the past, I now advise against using a tabular layout.
-You would just lose too much valuable “advertising” space, especially on the first page of your document.
+The same applies to the individual entries presenting your work history.
+Using a tabular layout here would be a waste of valuable “advertising space”, especially on the first page of your document.
 The example further below demonstrates that you can place the duration of the jobs you had in other formats clearly without having to waste an entire column.

 Content